This page provides guidance and resources to support Course Development Teams in their Phase 2 and 3 activity.

+Visit the Feedback and Oversight page for a complete list of all oversight responsibilities.
 Course Development Teams are recommended to work with their respective Faculty/School Assistant Registrars to ensure that stakeholders are consulted in a timely fashion, and that all relevant responses are completed.

 What further support is available for Phase 2 and 3 design activity?

 The Curriculum Development Team are hosting a number of drop-in sessions for staff to help support development activity following the initial Course Review and Design Workshop.